parth782/ContestBot/README.md

    nvm install node
    ```

-4. **Install MongoDB**: Install MongoDB on the EC2 instance by following the MongoDB installation guide.
+4. **Install MongoDB**: Install MongoDB on the Azure VM instance by following the MongoDB installation guide.
 You can choose the appropriate method for your instance's operating system.

-5. **Clone the Contest Bot Repository**: Clone the RM Bot repository from GitHub onto your Microsoft Azure VM using the following command:
+5. **Clone the Contest Bot Repository**: Clone the Contest Bot repository from GitHub onto your Microsoft Azure VM using the following command:

    ```bash
    https://github.com/parth782/ContestBot.git